 However, there are certain situations where a spouse, children, and personal representative may file a wrongful death action to recover for their losses.
 The employer’s failure to procure workers’ compensation insurance gives rise to a cause of action.
 Plus, the intentional conduct of the employer or another employee may provide surviving family members to sue for wrongful death.

-Las Vegas Wrongful Death Lawyers Help with Legal Issues After Your Loss
+Las Vegas Wrongful Death Lawyer Helps with Legal Issues After Your Loss

 The attorneys at Paul Padda Law have extensive experience in wrongful death cases, helping clients throughout Las Vegas recover compensation for the losses they suffer due to a loved one’s passing.
 Wrongful death cases are extremely complicated under Nevada law, and the court and procedural rules make them even more complex.
 Plus, you could be up against the insurer for the responsible party, a company that likely has a large legal team and significant budget to defend its interests.
 Please contact our wrongful death lawyer today via our website to schedule a free case evaluation.